Belchertown Police implement safety inspections of schools after receiving threatening emails

 According to the Belchertown Police Department, the email contained threatening language that comprised all schools on Monday.
-No issues were found after the safety inspections Sunday, but there will be an increased police presence within the district tomorrow and throughout this coming week.
+No issues were found after the safety inspections on Sunday, but there will be an increased police presence within the district on Monday and throughout this coming week.

 The police department said there is no evidence of a specific or credible threat to the Belchertown Public Schools.